 I didn’t just gain the freedom that day, though.
 There were also new responsibilities: paying for my car insurance and gas and being a driver on the road with others.

 But that day?
 All I saw was freedom and independence.

 Parenting is so much responsibility, but such joy also

 “This is just a nice time with you and me, Mama,” my daughter says.
 “Can I see the picture?”

-I turn the phone toward her, showing her the selfie — a photo of the two of us at lunch.
+I turn the phone toward her, showing her the selfie — a photo of us at lunch.

 “Do you like the clothes we got for school?”
 I ask.
 “I can’t believe you’re going to kindergarten!”
 I fight the urge to cry.
 Generally, I’m not emotional, but I’m two weeks from sending my second child to school and find my nose burning, holding back tears.

-I think back to the last few years and everything we’ve done together — from grocery shopping to cooking to being at home.
+I remember the last few years and everything we’ve done together — from grocery shopping to cooking to being at home.
 This summer, she learned to play “Sorry” and “Monopoly.
 We discovered our matching competitiveness during her little sister’s nap times.